edgedock/dcmartin/SERVICE.md

 + `userinput.json` - a template for registration configuration

 ## 2.1 `build.json` - build configuration definition
 The build definition contains information used when building the Docker container, notably a specification of supported architecture labels and corresponding `BUILD_FROM` Docker container image tags, for example the `base-ubuntu` example (see below) indicates three (3) supported architectures with corresponding tags.
 Most of the services in this [repository][repository] utilize _base_ containers that are also in this repository.
-For example, `yolo4motion` utilizes `yolo`, and `yolo` is built from the `base-ubuntu` container:
+For example, `yolo4motion` utilizes `yolo`, and `yolo` is built from the `base-ubuntu` container.

+**NOTE:** Version attributions for the `BUILD_FROM` target is drawn from version of the parent service, e.g. `version` in the `yolo/service.json` service configuration template value of `0.0.7`; see below:

 ### `base-ubuntu/build.json`
 ```
+{
   "build_from": {
     "amd64": "ubuntu:bionic",
     "arm": "arm32v7/ubuntu:bionic",
     "arm64": "arm64v8/ubuntu:bionic"
-    },
+  }
+}
 ```
 ### `yolo/build.json`
 ```
+{
   "build_from": {
-    "amd64": "dcmartin/amd64_base-ubuntu:0.0.2",
+    "amd64": "dcmartin/amd64_com.github.dcmartin.open-horizon.base-ubuntu:0.0.2",
-    "arm": "dcmartin/arm_base-ubuntu:0.0.2",
+    "arm": "dcmartin/arm_com.github.dcmartin.open-horizon.base-ubuntu:0.0.2",
-    "arm64": "dcmartin/arm64_base-ubuntu:0.0.2"
+    "arm64": "dcmartin/arm64_com.github.dcmartin.open-horizon.base-ubuntu:0.0.2"
-  },
+  }
+}
 ```
 ### `yolo4motion/build.json`
 ```
+{
   "build_from": {
-    "arm64": "dcmartin/arm64_yolo:0.0.5",
-    "amd64": "dcmartin/amd64_yolo:0.0.5",
+    "amd64": "dcmartin/amd64_com.github.dcmartin.open-horizon.yolo:0.0.7",
-    "arm": "dcmartin/arm_yolo:0.0.5"
+    "arm": "dcmartin/arm_com.github.dcmartin.open-horizon.yolo:0.0.7",
+    "arm64": "dcmartin/arm64_com.github.dcmartin.open-horizon.yolo:0.0.7"
   },
+}
 ```

 ## 2.2 `service.json` - service configuration _template_